SamuelNw/Cipher.Utils/README.md

 ### Design & Component Libraries

 1. **[uicolors.app](https://uicolors.app/)**: A website for generating color codes for UI design (Perfect resource to theme web apps).
 2. **[ARK-UI](https://ark-ui.com/)**: A headless component UI library for fully customizable UI components.
-Think in the direction of Carousel components, calendars, such.
+Think in the direction of Carousel components, calendars, Datepickers, such.

 ---